elennick/retry4j/README.md

         });

         executor.registerRetryListener((OnFailureListener) results -> {
-            //whatever logic you want to execute after retry executuon has exhausted all retries });
+            //whatever logic you want to execute after retry execution has exhausted all retries });

-**NOTE:** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of RetriesExhaustedException's.
+**NOTE:** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of **RetriesExhaustedException**'s.
 Handling a failure after retries are exhausted will be left up to the listener.

 These listeners can be used during normal, synchronous execution.
 They become critical, however, in situations where you are executing the call (or many calls) asynchronously.
 Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor: